 Students in WBL programs may or may not be eligible for unemployment benefits, depending on whether they meet the requirements as set forth by the Georgia Employment Security Law.
 There are many factors that must be considered in order to determine their eligibility.
 They are not disqualified as a result of being identified as WBL students, as described by GA Employment Security Law 34-8-35-C11.
-This portion of the law states that, "Service performed by an individual who is enrolled as a student at a nonprofit or public educational institution which normally maintains a regular faculty and curriculum and normally has a regularly organized body of students in attendance at the place where its education activities are carried on, in a full-time program taken for credit at such institution, which program combines academic institution has so certified to the employer, except that this paragraph shall not apply to service performed in a program established for or on behalf of an employer or group of employers."
+This portion of the law states that, "Service performed by an individual who is enrolled as a student at a nonprofit or public educational institution which normally maintains a regular faculty and curriculum and normally has a regularly organized body of students in attendance at the place where its education activities are carried on, in a full-time program taken for credit at such institution, which program combines academic instruction with work experience, if such service is an integral part of such program and such institution has so certified to the employer, except that this paragraph shall not apply to service performed in a program established for or on behalf of an employer or group of employers."
 In the event that a student's employment is terminated, and a new job is not able to be acquired, it is advisable that the student visit the local office of the Georgia Department of Labor to determine eligibility.